ianwdunlop/ci-cd-versioning/README.md

 Available at `registry.mdcatapult.io/informatics/docker-images/ci/python` and based on `python:latest`.
 A Python 3.6 version is available at `registry.mdcatapult.io/informatics/docker-images/ci/python:3.6`.
 Scripts in `python` and `common` are copied to `/scripts`.
 Scripts with the same filename are overwritten by the files in `python`.
+The default pip cache is `/root/.cache/pip`.
+This can be overridden by setting the `PIP_CACHE_DIR` environment variable.

 #### `export-env.sh`
 Interprets the command line arguments and git history using scripts from `common` to